 The captions to the photographs in the English edition are bilingual, using nålebinding throughout.
-(The Danish letter å is also written as aa, and the generally preferred representation changed from the latter to the former between the two publication dates.)
+(The Danish letter å is also written as aa, and the preferred representation changed from the latter to the former between the two publication dates.)

 Märta Brodén was Swedish and published her book titled Nålbindning in 1973.
 A Danish translation appeared three years later with the title Nålbinding.
 Neither of these is the word Hansen ascribed to her.
 It is difficult to understand why he didn’t directly credit Hald’s far earlier use of precisely the term he recommended unless he was unaware of her initial Danish publications (which would be peculiar enough).